pro402/ktts-cli/README.md

-Certainly!
-Here’s a professional and user-friendly **README.md** for your Kokoro TTS CLI project.

----

 # Kokoro TTS CLI

 **Kokoro TTS CLI** is a command-line tool for generating high-quality speech audio files from text using [Kokoro TTS](https://github.com/hexgrad/kokoro).
 It supports flexible input methods, multiple voices, languages, and batch processing, and runs locally on your machine.